rarylson/update-conf.py/README.md

 Install
 -------

-At first, install Python 2.6 or newer.
+This project requires Python 2.6 or newer.

+**PS:** It's possible to use Python 3.
+However, it is not well tested.

 In Ubuntu/Debian: